usnistgov/dioptra/docs/source/dev-guide/contributing-documentation-guide.rst

 Custom CSS rules were created to define a minimalistic presentation for extra information.
 This class overrides the admonition box when the title "Learn More" is added.
-The use of this class is preferred to the ``.. seealso::`` built in sphinx element when used inside another element.
+The use of this class is preferred to the ``.. seealso::`` built in Sphinx element when used inside another element.

 .. tabs::